torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

     - Memory hotplug (under ACPI Support menu) (``CONFIG_ACPI_HOTPLUG_MEMORY``)
     - This option can be kernel module.

-- As a related configuration, if your box has a feature of NUMA-node hotplug via ACPI, then this option is necessary too.
+- As a related configuration, if your box has a feature of NUMA-yesde hotplug via ACPI, then this option is necessary too.

     - ACPI0004,PNP0A05 and PNP0A06 Container Driver (under ACPI Support menu)